 Where Will You Be Storing Your Wine?

 Will you be placing your wine refrigerator in your home, perhaps in your kitchen or in your living room?
 If you will be purchasing a smaller refrigerator, you may want to consider one that uses thermoelectric cooling rather than a traditional compressor.
-Thermoelectric wine refrigerators are extremely quiet, reliable, energy efficient, and vibration-free, so you and your wine will not be disturbed by additional noise and vibration.
+Thermoelectric wine refrigerators are extremely quiet, reliable, energy efficient, and vibration-free.
+Keeping your wine in a perfect state of rest.

 If you will be placing your wine refrigerator in a garage or basement, you will want a wine refrigerator with a strong compressor system to ensure cool and consistent temperature.
 Always make sure to place your wine refrigerator in a location where it has access to fresh air to keep humidity and temperature fluctuations to a minimum, something that is especially important in utility areas.

 Do not install a wine refrigerator outdoors unless it has been specially designed for outdoor use.